GoogleCloudPlatform/professional-services/examples/gcf-pubsub-vm-delete-event-handler/README.md

 environment file.
 See [Providing credentials to your application][adc] for details.

+Service Account Roles
+===

+The Background Function service account requires the following roles.

+DNS Admin
+---

 Grant the DNS Admin role to the dns-vm-gc service account in the host project.
 DNS Admin allows the DNS VM GC function to delete DNS records in the host project.

+This role may be granted at the Shared VPC project level.

+Compute Viewer
+---

-Grant the Compute Viewer role to the dns-vm-gc service account in the Service Projects.
+Grant the Compute Viewer role to the dns-vm-gc service account.
 Compute Viewer allows the DNS VM GC function to read the IP address of the VM, necessary to ensure the correct A record is deleted.

+This role may be granted at the project, folder or organization level as appropriate.

+Logs Writer
+---

+Grant the Logs Writer role to the dns-vm-gc service account.
+Logs Writer is required to write structured event logs to the [Reporting Stream](#reporting-stream).

+This role may be granted at the project, folder, or organization level as appropriate.
+It is recommended to grant the role at the same level the log stream exists at, the logging project by default.
+See [Custom Reporting Destination](#custom-reporting-destination) for more information.

 Deployment
 ===